-About 90% of patients with low back pain due to any etiology experience pain relief, regardless of treatment, in about six weeks.(4)
+About 90% of patients with low back pain due to any etiology experience pain relief, regardless of treatment, in about six weeks.(3)

 Progressive loss of disc height and tension characterizes degenerative disc disease.
-For this reason, patients typically experience different signs and symptoms as their condition progresses.
-Following the painful dysfunction phase (described above), progressive degeneration may lead to an instability phase.
-This is typified by disc resorption, loss of disc height, and facet capsular laxity.
-The instability phase poses a higher likelihood of disc tears and herniation and an increased risk of vertebral subluxations, and may result in continued back or leg pain.(3,8)
+For this reason, patients may experience different signs and symptoms as their condition progresses.

+DDD at this point is typified by disc resorption, loss of disc height, and facet capsular laxity.
+The "instability" phase poses a higher likelihood of disc tears and herniation and an increased risk of vertebral subluxations, and may result in continued back or leg pain.(6,48)

 Continued loss of disc height and the resulting settling of the vertebrae together contributes to a stiffer motion segment.
 Finally, the motion segment(s) begin to restabilize.
-Osteophyte formation may alleviate the severity of back pain, but muscle tenderness, stiffness, reduced movement, and scoliosis may remain.(8) This may result in less segmental backache, but is associated with an increased potential for radicular pain resulting from stenosis (narrowing of the spinal canal) and may speed degeneration in adjacent discs due to their relative hypermobility.(3)
+Osteophyte formation may alleviate the severity of back pain, but muscle tenderness, stiffness, reduced movement, and scoliosis may remain.(6) This may result in less segmental backache, but is associated with an increased potential for radicular pain resulting from stenosis (narrowing of the spinal canal) and may speed degeneration in adjacent discs due to their relative hypermobility.(48)

-Studies examining the natural history of discogenic back pain are scarce.
-A retrospective study of 25 patients provides some information on the natural course of the disorder.(46) This study examined patients who had discogenic low back pain confirmed with positive discography.
+Studies examining the natural history of discogenic back pain are scarce, and there is no verifiable case definition of discogenic back pain.
+A retrospective study of 25 patients provides some information on the natural course of the disorder.
+(49) This study examined patients who had DDD associated with chronic low back pain confirmed with positive discography.
 Six months of conservative treatment had failed to relieve their pain, and spinal surgery was their next treatment option, but they refused the surgery.
 At an average of 4.9 years of followup, improvements had occurred in 68% (17/25) of patients, no change in 8% (2/25), and worsening in 24% (6/25).
 These results suggest that, in some patients, discogenic back pain improves without surgery.
-One problem with interpreting these results, mentioned in an editorial by Deyo,(47) is that patients who refuse surgery may be fundamentally different from patients who would accept surgery: refusers may be more likely to improve without surgery.
-Deyo thus commented that the study "cannot be taken to establish that natural history," but that it still motivates the need for additional research.(47) Although this is a flawed study (retrospective, small size, possibly with sampling bias), it was the only one identified in our literature search that examined the natural course of DDD.
+One problem with interpreting these results, mentioned in an editorial by Devo.
+(50) is that patients who refuse surgery may be fundamentally different from patients who would accept surgery: refusers may be more likely to improve without surgery.
+Devo thus commented that the study "cannot be taken to establish that natural history," but that it still motivates the need for additional research.
+(50) Although this is a flawed study (retrospective, small size, possibly with sampling bias), it was the only one identified in our literature search that examined the natural course of DDD.
 This issue has not yet been adequately addressed by larger or better-quality studies.